jerela/Godosim/README.md

 1. Install [OpenSim 4.5](https://simtk.org/frs/?group_id=91)
 	- You will need to register to SimTK for free to be able to download OpenSim.
-1. Download the Godosim binary executable from [Releases](https://github.com/jerela/Godosim/releases/tag/v1.0.0)
+1. Download the Godosim binary executable for Windows from [Releases](https://github.com/jerela/Godosim/releases/tag/v1.0.0)
 3. The executable uses the shared libraries of OpenSim.
 You need to tell the operating system where to find them.
 	- Find the **bin** directory in your OpenSim installation root directory, and add it to the PATH environmental variable.
 4. Next, you need to download assets that Godosim uses.